github/docs/content/get-started/quickstart/hello-world.md

    ![Branch menu](/assets/images/help/branch/branch-selection-dropdown.png)
 4. Type a branch name, `readme-edits`, into the text box.
 5. Click **Create branch: readme-edits from main**.
+6. This Will add new branch on Git-Hub

 ![Branch menu](/assets/images/help/repository/new-branch.png)